How to Write a Rent Increase Letter (+Free Template)

 Sending a hard copy through the mail is a great starting point.
 Be sure to keep a copy for yourself, and it may be worth sending the letter through certified mail to give yourself some notice of receipt.

 Use email as a second line of communication: attach a copy of the physical letter, and also request that they send a brief response confirming that they’ve received your email.
+There are plenty of email tools for property managers and landlords to utilize when sending rent increase notices – or any type of resident email.

 Delivering the letter in person works fine, depending on your relationship with the recipient and the number of properties you operate.
 However, note that an oral notification of rent increase is NOT sufficient.
 You need to have a paper trail and written confirmation that you’ve complied with the applicable laws.